emanuelelaface/AmigaBlueKick/README.md

 2. Press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
 Then, connect the board, wait a second, and release the button.
 3. Go on the website, click on Connect, select the port for your adapter, change the Flash Address into 0x0000 and upload the firmware.

+---

+## iOS App companion

+To switch Kickstart, any Bluetooth explorer is fine, but I created an iOS app to handle it more easily.
+Unfortunately, Apple doesn't allow me to publish it on the App Store, claiming that I may be violating copyright, even though the version of the Amiga logo I use is public domain (according to Wikipedia) and I don't profit from this project.

+I also submitted a version that removes all logos and doesn't mention Amiga, but they still refuse to publish it, stating that my application "controls Amiga computers."

+So, I will try to contact Amiga Forever to obtain a statement allowing me to use the name "Amiga" for this project, though I don't have much hope that they will even consider my request.
+Meanwhile, if anyone wants to use the app, they can compile and install it on their phone via Xcode.

+---

 WARNING: DON'T CONNECT THE USB OF THE ESP32 WHEN IT IS CONNECTED TO THE AMIGA.
 THE POWER WILL ARRIVE DIRECTLY TO THE KICKSTART AND THE MAIN BOARD AND MAY DESTROY THEM.